Engineering Effective Ventilation Systems for Industrial Facilities

 Why Ventilation Matters More Than Ever

-Exhaust fumes aren’t just unpleasant, they’re dangerous.
+Exhaust fumes aren’t just unpleasant; they’re dangerous.
 In facilities where vehicles idle or operate indoors, contaminants can accumulate rapidly without proper ventilation, increasing the risk of both short‑term respiratory irritation and long‑term chronic health effects.

 Regulatory bodies have tightened exposure limits in response to growing evidence of harm.
 A key example is the American Conference of Governmental Industrial Hygienists (ACGIH) reducing the Threshold Limit Value – Time Weighted Average (TLV‑TWA) for NO₂ from 3 ppm to 0.2 ppm.
 With limits this stringent, meeting standards requires engineering precision, not outdated prescriptive rates.